 Deaf and Hard of Hearing Services

-The Deaf/Hard of Hearing Services unit, under the direction of a vocational rehabilitation manager, includes a rehabilitation counselor and certified interpreters, all of whom are fluent in American Sign Language and are knowledgable about the use of assistive listening devices.
+The Deaf/Hard of Hearing Services unit, under the direction of a vocational rehabilitation manager, includes a Rehabilitation Counselor for the Deaf and certified interpreters, all of whom are fluent in American Sign Language and are knowledgable about the use of assistive listening devices.
 Vocational evaluation and remediation services are customized to meet the needs of the students.
-Day and evening services are available for students.
+Specialized day and evening services are available for students.

 An essential part of the Deaf and Hard of Hearing Services Unit, interpreting is provided in all classes in which deaf students are enrolled.
 Interpreting is also provided for doctor's appointments and extra curricular activities such as student council meetings, sporting events, and other evening activities.
 Interpreters may also serve as tutors for students in the various training programs.
 All interpreters and educational coaches are certified in ASL.